vermilion4/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script moves the file betty from /tmp/ to /tmp/my\_first\_directory.
 ## 8-firstdelete
 This script deletes the file betty in /tmp/my\_first\_directory.
+## 9-firstdirdeletion
+This script deletes the directory my\_first\_directory that is in the /tmp directory.